judsonlmoore/judsonlmoore.com/_pages/refund-policy.md

 - Book with obvious signs of use
 - CD, DVD, VHS tape, software, video game, cassette tape, or vinyl record that has been opened.
-- Any item not in its original condition, is damaged or missing parts for reasons not due to our error.
+- Any item not in its original condition is damaged or missing parts for reasons not due to our error.
 - Any item that is returned more than 30 days after delivery

-## Refunds (if applicable)
+## Refunds

 Once your return is received and inspected, we will send you an email to notify you that we have received your returned item.
 We will also notify you of the approval or rejection of your refund.

 If you are approved, then your refund will be processed, and a credit will automatically be applied to your credit card or original method of payment, within a certain amount of days.

-## Late or missing refunds (if applicable)
+## Late or missing refunds

 If you haven’t received a refund yet, first check your bank account again.
 Then contact your credit card company, it may take some time before your refund is officially posted.
-Next contact your bank.
+Next, contact your bank.
 There is often some processing time before a refund is posted.
-If you’ve done all of this and you still have not received your refund yet, please contact us at getintouch@judsonlmoore.com.
+If you’ve done all of this and you still have not received your refund yet, please contact us at shop@judsonlmoore.com.

-## Sale items (if applicable)
+## Sale items

-Only regular priced items may be refunded, unfortunately sale items cannot be refunded.
+Only regular priced items may be refunded, unfortunately, sale items cannot be refunded.

-## Exchanges (if applicable)
+## Exchanges

 We only replace items if they are defective or damaged.
-If you need to exchange it for the same item, send us an email at getintouch@judsonlmoore.com and send your item to: 2102 Quail Hollow Dr, Bryan, TX, 77802, United States.
+If you need to exchange it for the same item, send us an email at shop@judsonlmoore.com.

 ## Gifts